 9.4.
-Acknowledgement of Funding Source
+Acknowledgement of Funding Source and Project Visibility

 Implementing partners whose project benefits, in whole or in part, from European Commission funding, are obliged to publicise the funding source with the appropriate logo.
-It has been decided that the EU's logo - the blue flag and stars - must be the only one used.
+It has been decided that the EU logo - the blue flag and stars - must be the only one used.
 No matter what the size of the project, the materials it produces have to carry the EU identity.

-In order to comply with this obligation, the Information Officer at the EC Delegation/EAR in the country is available and Commission Headquarters have published 'Visibility Guidelines'.
+In order to comply with this obligation, the Information Officer at the EU Delegation in the country is available and Commission Headquarters have published 'Visibility Guidelines'.
 Delegations carry a stock of flags, stickers, posters and other promotional material that can be obtained.
 Simple solutions for producing everyday materials, Master originals, given as a series of computer templates, have been developed, so that materials can be produced from standard office computers at minimum cost.

-A small amount of funds $(3.000 \in \text{for projects up to } 1 \text{ M} \in \text{, } 5.000 \in \text{for projects over } 1 \text{M} \in \text{)}$ may be allocated in the projects to meet these requirements.
+A small amount of funds (EUR 5 000 for projects up to EUR 1 million, EUR 10 000 for projects over EUR 1 million) may be allocated in the projects to meet these requirements.